- What’s the Difference Between Live Chat and Chatbot?

 And speaking of challenging issues, let’s see what the data says about the efficiency of live chats!

 Live Chat Statistics

 Let’s start with a simple yet straightforward chart to do the talking.

 - Data shows that back in 2019, an estimated 86% of eCommerce users have proved the efficiency of live chats.

-- In the same year, the real estate industry’s customer satisfaction percentage using live chat was 98.56%.
+- The real estate industry’s customer satisfaction percentage using live chat in the same year was 98.56%.

 - According to KBV research’s latest report, the Global Live Chat Software Market will reach $987.3 million by 2023, growing at a CAGR of 7.3% during the forecast period.